 The garden is located at the side entrance of the building and consists of three raised beds with an apple tree in the centre.
 The garden is lead by staff member David Letham who likes to grow carrots and potatoes.
 Although there is no regular session, the team will meet a couple times a term to work on the plot and share food with fellow staff members.
 See our events calendar for any scheduled sessions here.

 The John Burnett garden is located at the back of the Hall along the far wall.
 The plot is led by second year student Abigail Humphries.
 This Garden has an great selection of herbs which are always available including rosemary, sage, parsley, chives and lemon balm.
 The garden session is runs on an ad hoc basis, see Events calendar for next session.

 The ABH garden is located behind the bin store at the far end of the building and closest to Andrew Melville.
 The garden is now on its third growing season and is led with the help of Environmental Rep Cammy Sriram.
-The sessions run once a week, on Friday’s from 3:00 -5:00pm during term time.
+The sessions run on an ad hoc basis, see Events calendar for next session.

 7. THE CAREERS CENTRE

 The Careers Garden is hidden at the back of 6 St Mary’s Place.
 It is a very peaceful and historical walled garden with two raised beds dedicated to food, a few fruit bushes, three old apple trees, some rhubarb, a number of potted herbs and a couple of picnic tables to sit and relax.
 The building itself was commissioned by famous local photographer and earliest members of the St Andrews Horticultural Society Thomas Rodger.
 The garden is currently looked after by keen gardener and staff member Linda Nicolson.
-For a great way to spend your lunch hour, come along to the garden sessions once a month on a Friday from 12:00 – 1:00.
+For a great way to spend your lunch hour, come along to the garden sessions Fortnightly on Thursday mornings 10-11am

 9. ENGLISH GARDEN